Grant Request Guidelines

 The Application Process

-Eligibility: The Longwood Foundation’s mission is to improve the quality of life in Delaware and the Kennett Square area by catalyzing and strengthening nonprofits to better serve their communities, thereby improving quality of life.
-The Foundation accepts grant requests from nonprofit 501(c)(3) organizations located in and/or benefiting the state of Delaware and within a four-mile radius of Longwood Gardens.
+Eligibility: The Longwood Foundation’s mission is to be a catalyst to strengthen nonprofit organizations in Delaware and the Kennett Square area.
+Our vision is that these same organizations are better able to serve their communities, thereby improving quality of life.
+The Foundation accepts grant requests from nonprofit organizations located in and/or benefiting the state of Delaware and within a four-mile radius of Longwood Gardens in Kennett Square, Pennsylvania.
 Organizations that have previously applied are asked not to re-approach the Longwood Foundation with a funding request within two years of a previous request, regardless of whether the proposal was approved or declined.
-Therefore, if you are not eligible for the Spring or Fall 2022 grant cycles because of a past grant request, please reference your past grant agreement or declination letter to determine when you can return to Longwood for another request.
+Therefore, if you are not eligible for Spring 2024 because of a past grant request, please reference your past grant agreement or declination letter to determine when you can return to Longwood for another request.